ronalsilva/lockbio/README.md

 # Locke Bio Test

 This project was developed by Ronald Junger.
-The goal of this project is to test the developer's knowledge with TS + Prisma + docker technologies.
+This project aims to test the developer's knowledge of TS + Prisma + Docker technologies for future developers joining the company.

 ## To start the project